silviamaggi/smd-com/_posts/2021-03-21-importance-of-sketching-in-ux.md

   - drawing
   - ux
 description: "Sketching is one of the most important tools a UX Designer should master.
 Let's explore why, how, and go beyond."
-excerpt: "I'm sure you've encountered many posts about which tool is best for wireframing.
-Yet, one of UX designers' most important and basic tool is sketching."
+excerpt: "I’m sure you’ve encountered many posts about which tool is best for wireframing.
+Yet, one of UX designers’ most important and basic tool is sketching.
+If you know how to convey your ideas and concepts through sketches, the rest follows."
 featimage: true
 featimage-alt: "Design, Digested 18 by Silvia Maggi"
 featimage-class: 'u-featured'